 Bar car essentials: what do you *really* need ahead of the Christmas kick-off?

 Creating the perfect home bar cart that has everything you need without being overcrowded is a fine art.
-Keep things in mind when stocking yours this festive season and beyond.
+We asked a sommelier and a mixologist for their top tips when stocking yours this festive season.

 Our bar carts rarely get the curated care and attention they deserve.
 Then Christmas comes and all eyes are on supplies… but what do you really need?

 I would always recommend prepping some garnishes to have on your drinks cart at home when having guests over.
 They won’t go unnoticed and are a lovely five-star touch, without going to too much trouble.

 At Christmas time, frozen cranberries look gorgeous in the glass as do pomegranate seeds.

 Add pomegranate syrup or juice to make a festive mimosa or a thin slice of pear (cut from root to stalk) with a sprig of rosemary is delicious.
 I would use prosecco or Cava for these.
 You could also try a sprig of redcurrants dipped in a simple sugar syrup and dusted with regular sugar which will sparkle on the edge of your glass.

 You can most definitely get more aromas and nuances from Champagne in a standard white wine glass, however, I do love the drama and elegance of a beautiful well-made Champagne flute.
 At The Shelbourne, we use lovely Champagne flutes with a tapering top that helps capture the toasty brioche nose.
 The one shape I would avoid is the coupe glass as the mousse or bubble disappears too quickly.